ramsayleung/rspotify/README.md

 ## Building

-As mention above, rspotify uses `maybe_async` crate to switch between async and blocking client, which is triggered inside `Cargo.toml`, so there is something you need to pay attention to when you are trying to build `rspotify`
+Rspotify uses [`maybe_async`](https://docs.rs/maybe-async/0.2.0/maybe_async/) crate to switch between async and blocking client, which is triggered inside `Cargo.toml`, so there is something you need to pay attention to when you are trying to build `rspotify`

 Build with `client-reqwest` feature, the `async` version, and this would compile Rspotify with [`reqwest`](https://docs.rs/reqwest/)